docQodly/docs/docs/studio/pageLoaders/components/datatable.md

                 <Column.Item width="60%">
                         <ul>
                                 <li><strong>Title</strong>: The title is the text displayed in the header row as the label for the column.
 It also appears as the column name in the properties area.</li><br/>
-                                <li><strong>Source</strong>: The source attribute specifies the datasource for the column.
-Typically, it refers to an attribute whose value depends on each element of the DataTable's DataSource.
+                                <li><strong>Source</strong>: The source attribute specifies the qodlysource for the column.
+Typically, it refers to an attribute whose value depends on each element of the DataTable's qodlysource.
 This determines the content to be displayed in the column cells.</li><br/>
                                 <li><strong>Format</strong>: The format property allows you to define how the data in the column should be displayed, depending on its type.
 It specifies the visual representation of the data, such as date formatting or decimal places.
 See <a href="componentsBasics#data-formatting">Formats</a> for a description of available formats.</li><br/>
                                 <li><strong>Width</strong>: The width of the column can be customized.
 You have the option to define the width in pixels or as a percentage.
 The unit menu at the right side of the entry area lets you choose between PX (pixels) or % (percentage).</li><br/>
                                 <li><strong>Sorting</strong>: The sorting selector enables users to interactively sort the column.
 When this selector is activated, users can click on the header area of the column to perform ascending or descending sorting at runtime.</li>